sleepingkingstudios/rspec-sleeping_king_studios/README.md

 Delegates to the `#have_writer` matcher (see Core/#have_writer, above) and passes if the actual object responds to the specified property writer.

+You can also set the :allow_private option to allow the examples to match a private writer method:

+    include_examples 'should have writer', :foo=, :allow_private => true

 #### Should Not Have Writer

     include_examples 'should not have writer', :foo=

 Delegates to the `#have_writer` matcher (see Core/#have_writer, above) and passes if the actual object does not respond to to the specified property writer.

+#### Should Have Private Writer

+    include_examples 'should have private writer', :foo=

+Passes if the actual object has the specified private or protected property writer, and fails if the actual object does not have the specified writer or if the specified writer is a public method.

 ### RSpec Matcher Examples